 In November 2019, the PSI Facebook page was banned: Facebook Bans Principia Scientific International Without Explanation.
 As of 3/13/2020, it does not appear to have been restored.

 Funded by / Ownership

 Principia Scientific does not list names regarding ownership; however, they state, “Since June 2017 Principia Scientific International is legally registered in the UK as a company incorporated for charitable purposes.
 We are a ‘Community Interest Company’ overseen and regulated by Companies House.”
 Revenue is generated through donations.

 Analysis / Bias

-In review, PSI claims as their number one mission to “be the leading independent voice for principled science as per the Traditional Scientific Method (TSM)”, which was championed by scientific philosopher Karl Popper.
-The general philosophy of Popper is that scientist should actively attempt to falsify a hypothesis, rather than prove it.
+In review, PSI claims as their number one mission to “be the leading independent voice for principled science as per the Traditional Scientific Method (TSM),” which scientific philosopher Karl Popper championed.
+Popper’s general philosophy is that scientists should actively attempt to falsify a hypothesis rather than prove it.
 The right-leaning American Council on Science and Health has written why this method may not be the best.

 - “Doctors who discovered cancer enzymes in vaccines all found murdered.” – Pants on Fire

 - Solar Minimum expected to cool the upper-atmosphere – False

 - We are not heading towards a “mini ice age,” contrary to claims in some media – False

 - No, an “FDA study” did not find that vaccines contain cancer-causing viruses – Inaccurate